UlrikeBraeckman/SummeR/README.md

 | Would you like to continue with one of these lessons?

-1: R Programming E Basic Building Blocks
+1: <some lesson>

 2: No. Let me start something new. choose 2

-Then choose the imbrseaR course and then the Introduction lesson.
+Then choose the IMBRSea-R-Working-Group-SummeR course and then the Introduction lesson.
 Note that if you would like to exit the course at any stage type bye() at the R prompt >.

 Have fun and please send feedback on what you found useful or not or otherwise.